ucsb-teaching-cs/w19/_lectures/lect04.md

 3. Refine your explanations based on your insights from 2.

-In line with these goals, we will play the game in three rounds:
+In line with these goals, we will do the following activity:
-* Break into small group
+* Break into small groups 5-6 students
 * First round: Take turns picking a flash card and reading it to your group
 * In the first round focus on explaining the same problem in different ways.
 Observe others and take notes about their explanation.
 * In the second round, repeat the same process as before and with the same topic.
 The person explaining a concept should additionally pick a "Tip card" and try to incorporate the tip in their interaction.